Mask (Mwaash aMbooy)

 Arts of Africa

-Hide, paint, plant fibers, textile, shell, glass, wood, hair, feathers
+Rawhide, paint, plant fibers, textile, cowrie shells, glass, wood, monkey pelt, feathers

 late 19th or early 20th century